Lisa Sheridan

-Lisa Sheridan (December 5, 1973 – February 25, 2019) was an American actress.
-Known mainly for her work on television, Sheridan was a regular cast member in cult favorites series such as, FreakyLinks and Invasion.
+Lisa Sheridan (December 5, 1974 – February 25, 2019) was an American actress.
+Known mainly for her work on television, Sheridan was a regular cast member in cult favorites series such as FreakyLinks and Invasion.

 Life and career

 Sheridan was born in Macon, Georgia, where she graduated from Mount de Sales Academy.
 She attended the Carnegie Mellon School of Drama in Pittsburgh, Pennsylvania.

 On television, Sheridan portrayed Chloe Tanner on FreakyLinks, Larkin Groves on Invasion, and Vivian Winters in Legacy.
 She also appeared on Journeyman.
+Sheridan appeared on Diagnosis: Murder with Dick Van Dyke and Lauren Dahl portraying Lisa.
 She guest-starred in episodes of various other series, including three episodes each of CSI: Miami and Still the King.
 Sheridan’s last appearance was the lead role in the 2018 independent film Strange Nature.

 Personal life

 Sheridan was engaged to actor Ron Livingston until 2003.
 They met when they worked on the 2000 film Beat.

 Death

-Sheridan died on February 25, 2019, at the age of 45, at her home in New Orleans.
-Three months later, on May 3, the Orleans Parish Coroner's office determined the cause of death to be complications from chronic alcoholism, with Benzodiazepine abuse and a brain injury from an earlier fall being non-contributing factors.
+Sheridan died on February 25, 2019, at the age of 44, at her home in New Orleans.
+Three months later, on May 3, the Orleans Parish coroner's office determined the cause of death to be complications from chronic alcoholism, with benzodiazepine abuse and a brain injury from an earlier fall being non-contributing factors.
+She is buried in a family plot in Rose Hill Cemetery in Macon, Georgia.